Ultimate Spider-Man (video game): Comparison with the comic

 The game takes place three months after the events of the "Ultimate Venom" arc (Ultimate Spider-Man #33-38), and events within the game suggest the events of Ultimate Six have already passed, since the Green Goblin is found in a cryogenic cell and Sandman is in a vial.
 Electro is somehow free, despite having been apprehended by S.H.I.E.L.D.
 Kraven the Hunter's billboards can be seen around the city, which was mentioned in Ultimate Six.
 Eddie seems to have survived by lying low and staying away from Peter Parker, and picking off random victims to sustain his own existence.

-At the time the game came out the most logical point for the game's story to take place between the Superstars and Hobgoblin arcs.
-(Between issues 71 and 72) A few months later Marvel.com advertised the Silver Sable arc as being the follow-up to the Ultimate Spider-Man video game.
-However in this arc not only are no parts of the game acknowledged, but Sable kidnaps Flash Thompson thinking he's Spider-Man.
+At the time the game came out the most logical point for the game's story to take place between the Superstars and Hobgoblin arcs (between issues 71 and 72).
+A few months later Marvel.com advertised the Silver Sable arc as being the follow-up to the Ultimate Spider-Man video game.
+However in this arc not only are no parts of the game acknowledged, but Sable kidnaps Flash Thompson thinking he is Spider-Man.
 In the game Sable knows not only Peter Parker is Spider-Man, but kidnaps and fights him out of costume.

 The Ultimate Spider-Man video game was adapted into the story arc, "War of the Symbiotes" (Ultimate Spider-Man #123-128).
 Events in this storyline happen in a different order, with some events, such as Peter's transformation into Carnage, being ignored.
 He is instead transformed into Venom and the Gwen Stacy version of Carnage is featured.
 It can be taken that the video game is now out of continuity.